A Perfect 2-Day Itinerary in Venice, Italy + Complete City Guide & Tips

 If you are planning to go on a 2-day itinerary in Venice, you don’t need to break your bank account.
 To make your Venice trip as hassle-free and budget-friendly as possible, here are some pro tips for you.
 You can thank me later.

-GET THE VENICE MUSEUM PASS: Venice is a small island with about 100 museums, and you certainly would want to visit as many of them as possible.
+💸 GET THE VENICE MUSEUM PASS: Venice is a small island with about 100 museums, and you certainly would want to visit as many of the best museums in Venice as possible.
 This is why a Museum pass is an absolute necessity in your quest to see Venice in 2 days.

-EAT WHERE THE LOCALS EAT: Make sure you avoid restaurants that are within the most touristy parts of Venice, as those are the most expensive and least authentic.
+💸 EAT WHERE THE LOCALS EAT: Make sure you avoid restaurants that are within the most touristy parts of Venice, as those are the most expensive and least authentic.
 You can only get the real taste of authentic Venetian cuisines by sniffing out and eating where the locals eat, not to mention how much money you’d save.
+Do this and you will be happy you added these local spots to your Venice bucket list.

 The Best 2-Day Itinerary Venice